Homepage Performance vs. Conversion: Finding the Balance

 - Below-the-fold lazy loads appropriately

-This is achievable with proper optimization while preserving conversion-critical elements.
+That’s achievable with proper optimization while keeping conversion-critical elements.

 Don’t: